2002 Achham incident: Aftermath

 After the incident, government troops from Kathmandu were sent by helicopter to surround the area and search for the rebels.
 Sher Bahadur Deuba, the prime minister, called an emergency cabinet meeting the following night to extend a state of emergency.
 The Home Minister in charge of national security was Khum Bahadur Khadka.
 The Parliament ratified the extension of the emergency by an additional three months on November 26.
-The Leftists with 69 votes and the Nepali Congress with 113 votes with a two-thirds majority ratified the Constitution to extend the Emergency.
+The Left Opposition, consisting of the Communist Party of Nepal (United Marxist-Leninist) and the Communist Party of Nepal (Marxist–Leninist), with 69 votes and the Nepali Congress with 113 votes with a two-thirds majority ratified the Constitution to extend the emergency.

-The failure to sense the impending attack was criticised by K.P.
-Oli indicating the impossibility in the hill area for the movement of thousands of people without notice.
+The failure to detect the attack was criticised by K. P. Sharma Oli indicating the impossibility in the hill area for the movement of thousands of people without notice.

 After the war

-The Sanphebagar airport reopened in 2018 after the repair started in 2006 marking the end of civil war.
+The Sanphebagar Airport reopened in 2018 after the repair started in 2006 marking the end of civil war.

 Achham Palace, the centre of administration, destroyed in the war was reconstructed in 2023.